miyagi-dev/miyagi/README.md

 [![Build Status](https://travis-ci.com/mgrsskls/headman.svg?token=PQ1wpfPsNbj5pQ6Nb2cJ&branch=master)](https://travis-ci.com/mgrsskls/headman) ![Codecov](https://img.shields.io/codecov/c/github/mgrsskls/headman?token=988e4e2b46be48ad94803ecfdfce7c1d) ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/mgrsskls/headman) ![GitHub repo size](https://img.shields.io/github/repo-size/mgrsskls/headman)

-_headman_ renders and validates all your components and its variations.
-For maximum convenience, you can define json test data which can be reused from other components.
+_headman_ is a component development tool.
+It renders and validates all your components and its variations.
+For maximum convenience, you can define test data in JSON files which can be reused from other components.
 This allows you to work independently from a backend. _headman_ uses [consolidate.js](https://github.com/tj/consolidate.js) internally, hence it automatically supports a lot of rendering engines.

 ## Benefits